 3) When to increase ISO

 You should increase the ISO when there is not enough light for the camera to be able to quickly capture an image.
-Anytime I shoot indoors without a flash, I set my ISO to a higher number to be able to freeze motion.
+Anytime I shoot indoors without a flash, I set my ISO to a higher number to be able to capture the moment without introducing blur to the image.
 Other cases where you might want to increase ISO are when you need to get ultra-fast shots, like the bird picture I posted above.
 But before increasing the ISO, you should think if it is OK for you to introduce noise to the image.

 On many of the newer DSLRs, there is a setting for “Auto ISO”, which works great in low-light environments.
 The beauty of this setting, is that you can set the maximum ISO to a certain number, so when the ISO is automatically increased based on the amount of light, it does not cross the set barrier.
 So, if I want to limit the amount of grain in my pictures, I typically set the maximum ISO to 800.